Updated: Feb 3, 2022

 Don't shy away from commercial credit or contractor accounts simply because you are asked to provide a personal guaranty or a temporary security deposit.
 Oftentimes, these types of accounts help to get your foot in the door and build stronger credibility, but be sure the deposit is paid using a business check or credit card.

 Remember: When applying for working capital loans and business lines of credit, lenders are going to look at your bank statements to verify income is fluid and expenses are a factor in your profitability.
-When your banking on your business, every transaction is a building block to your future success.
+When your banking on your business, every transaction is another building block to your future success.

 If you would like to discuss how banking on your business can help boost your business into a whole new world of credibility, CLICK HERE to book a free one-on-one consultation, or just give me a call at 800-918-7505 (ext 2 reaches me directly).